TROPICAL ALMOND TINCTURE|

 The leaves also have potential in the management of sickle cell disorders.

-Dried leaves are used for fish pathogen treatment, as an alternative to the use of chemicals and antibiotics.
+Dried leaves are used for fish pathogen treatment and as an alternative to the use of chemicals and antibiotics.

 Leaves have antioxidant as well as anticlastogenic (preventing breakage of chromosomes) properties.